-How can the police use City of Culture as a platform to engage the public and improve public perceptions of policing, whilst simultaneously helping to manage crime and protect event attendees?
+How can the police use arts and culture as a means of engaging with the public and improve public perceptions of policing, whilst simultaneously helping to manage crime and protect the public?

-West Midlands Police (WMP) is a principal partner of the City of Culture Trust in the delivery of Coventry City of Culture.
-In addition to the obvious community safety aspects of running a city-based cultural mega event (from policing large audiences, to licensing venues and outdoor spaces), collaboration is underpinned by numerous shared values and objectives around community engagement, public safety and protecting vulnerable populations.
+West Midlands Police (WMP) was a principal partner of the Coventry UK City of Culture Trust in the delivery of Coventry City of Culture.
+In addition to the obvious community safety aspects of running a city-based cultural mega event (from policing large audiences, to licensing venues and outdoor spaces), collaboration was underpinned by numerous shared values and objectives around community engagement, public safety and protecting vulnerable populations.

-Policing, Culture and Community: WM Police as City of Culture Partners is a new 15 month research project led by Professor Jackie Hodgson, School of Law, Director of Centre for Operational Police Research (COPR) with Professor Neil Stewart (WBS) as Co-I. It is funded by the ESRC Impact Acceleration Account as well as the City of Culture Trust and West Midlands Police.
+Policing, Culture and Community: West Midlands Police as City of Culture Partners was an 18 month research project led by Professor Jackie Hodgson, School of Law, Director of Centre for Operational Police Research (COPR), working with Research Fellow on the project Dr Rachel Lewis, School of Law, COPR.
+It was funded by the ESRC Impact Acceleration Account as well as the City of Culture Trust and West Midlands Police.

 Professor Jackie Hodgson

-The research will ask a number of salient questions, including:
+The research asks a number of salient questions, including:

 - To what extent has the model of partnership with the Trust ensured that WMP can contribute to Coventry City of Culture in order to make positive impacts in the city?

 - What are the benefits to the police of arts-led collaborations in building relationships with vulnerable or seldom heard communities?

 - What benefits has the police partnership with City of Culture brought to young people, areas of deprivation, those most fearful of crime and those suffering health and economic disadvantage?

 - Have these police-arts collaborations had an impact on trust and confidence in policing?